Itabena/Msc_project_2025/Notes/Research Log/Log Entire -2025__05__26.md

 So if we look on the bad place:
 ![[The bad precession zone loglog.png]]
-We can see the N1=1 can getto 0 and negative precession for the intermidiate values and N1=7 gets to about maximum of 50 to 60 precents. the region it is bad at is
+We can see the N1=1 can getto 0 and negative precession for the intermidiate values and N1=7 gets to about maximum of 50 to 60 precents. the region it is bad at is between 4.3/.2 to 20 for N1=1 or 8 fro N1 =7
 ## Actions Taken
 1.